citp/BlockSci/README.rst

 For installation instructions, see below.
 More detailed documentation is coming soon.
 Meanwhile, feel free to contact us at blocksci@lists.cs.princeton.edu.

-Latest Release (BlockSci v0.3)
+Latest release (BlockSci v0.3)
 ================================

-BlockSci has been updated to version 0.3.
-This includes many bug fixes and improvements following the initial release which you can read about in the `release notes`_.
-It is being released along with a new AMI image running the new version as well as updated documentation.
+Version 0.3 includes many bug fixes and a massive 5x performance improvements, which you can read about in the `release notes`_.
+We are also releasing new AMI image_ running version 0.3 (explained under "Quick setup" below) as well as updated documentation.

 .. _release notes: https://citp.github.io/BlockSci/changelog.html#version-0-3
 .. _image: https://console.aws.amazon.com/ec2/home?region=us-east-1#launchAmi=ami-1f9b8364

-Quick Setup using Amazon EC2
+Quick setup using Amazon EC2
 ==============================

 If you want to start using BlockSci immediately, we have made available an EC2 image: ami-1f9b8364_.
 We recomend using instance with 60 GB of memory or more for optimal performance (r4.2xlarge).
 On boot, a Jupyter Notebook running BlockSci will launch immediately.
 To access the notebook, you must set up port forwarding to your computer.
 Inserting the name of your private key file and the domain of your ec2 instance into the following command will make the Notebook available on your machine.